voyager1winterberry/WDD330/week5/week5notes.md

 4. test refactored code
 5. write more tests for new features

 Test-driven development is considered to be best practice.
-However, it often isn't always used.
+However, it isn't always used.